andreacappelletti97/mapreduce_hw2/README.md

 The mapper is located into the <code>Job0Mapper</code> class.

 It basically takes each log message as input with the time interval computed in the previous job.
-It checks if the log message contains the regural expression we are looking for and print out the result.
+It checks if the log message contains the regular expression we are looking for and print out the result.

 In order to do that, we set the time interval and the log level (INFO,WARN, DEBUG ... ) as a key, the number 1 to compute the frequency sum and either 1 or 0 if the regural expression is found into the message.

 ```
-key : 1024, INFO
+key : 0,DEBUG
 value: 1,1
 ```

-In the example above we have a log message at time interval 1024 that contains the regular expression.
+In the example above we have a log message at time interval 0 that contains the regular expression.

 ```
-key : 1024, INFO
+key : 0,DEBUG
 value: 1,0
 ```
 In this second example, the log message does not contain the regex.